UNDERSTANDING HOW WE THINK

 Here are the basics.
 Despite what we read and hear and might have been taught in school, man has only one mind.
 And this is divided into consciousness and subconscious.
 Thinking happens in the consciousness and then memory which is a result of our cogitation is stored in the subconscious.
 The subconscious forms the bigger part of the mind, some say it takes up more than ninety percent of man’s essential being.
 So we are left with a measly ten percent, probably even less, to function as best as we can in a troubled world where we try to find security, contentment and happiness.

 So how do we use this bit of thinking prowess that we are endowed with to solve our problems, carry on complex relationships with other human beings, believe in a spirit and in a God and still find our way out of most problems, while trying to remain calm, unperturbed and serene?

-Although it is a known fact that man is capable of different kinds of thinking such as reflection, contemplation, reasoning, cerebration, ruminating and cogitation, all active processes of the mind, in simple terms it is still the same, identical mind which is doing all the work.
-This is what the Buddha termed as the 'essence of mind' - the pure, incorruptible part of the consciousness of the person.
+Although it is a known fact that man is capable of different kinds of thinking such as reflection, contemplation, reasoning, cerebration, ruminating and cogitation, all active processes of the mind, in simple terms it is still the same, identical mind that is doing all the work.
+This is what the Buddha termed as the “essence of mind” - the pure, incorruptible part of the consciousness of the person.
 There is no second or third mind involved in these mental processes.